tokensmith/tokensmith/README.md

 #### Configuration

-The server is configured in a [properties file](http/src/main/resources/application-default.properties) which can be overridden by either using environment variables or command line arguments.
+The server is mostly configured in a [properties file](http/src/main/resources/application-default.properties).
+The values can be overidden with command line arguments or environemnt variables.
+More information for how to overide the default values is  available in [spring's docs](https://docs.spring.io/spring-boot/docs/1.3.0.M4/reference/html/boot-features-external-config.html).

-Arguments are passed in as, `-DallowLocalUrls=false` Environment variables would be set as, `export allowLocalUrls=false`
+ - Arguments can passed in as, `-DallowLocalUrls=false`

-More information is available in [spring's docs](https://docs.spring.io/spring-boot/docs/1.3.0.M4/reference/html/boot-features-external-config.html).
+ - Environment variables can be set as, `export allowLocalUrls=false`

-One item is required to set as an environment variable which instructs Token Smith where to publish messages.
+The following is required to set as an environment variable which instructs Token Smith where to publish messages.
 ```bash
 export MESSAGE_QUEUE_HOST='localhost:9092'
 ```